billin/billin-SDK/php5/README.md

 ### Coupons

-    function BillinSession->check_coupon($code)
+    function BillinSession->check_coupon($code, $product_name = Null)

 The function verifies if a coupon code is valid.
 On success a coupon\_def is returned.
 On failure null is returned.
+If the optional $product\_name argument is passed, the function validates if the $code is valid for the supplied product name.

     function BillinSession->redeem_coupon($customer, $code, $skip_invalid_coupon_error)